 How To Use Extrinsic Motivation

-If your child is not intrinsically motivated or if their intrinsic motivation is not enough, we then have to work with their extrinsic motivation.
+If your child is not intrinsically motivated enough, we have to work with their extrinsic motivation.

 Because integrated motivation has many similar qualities as intrinsic motivation, helping children internalize a behavior so that they become integrated is extremely important.